IcookTacos/GoChat/README.md

 # GoChat

-I try to make a Client/Server chat application in Go for learning purposes
+A client/server chat application developed with Go for learning purposes